ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 My greatest memory from the days after surgery was the surgeon paying me a surprise visit in the recovery room and giving me the OK to head home.
 It meant a lot and I'll always remember that part the most.

-Once the head dressing and drain was removed, all that was left was a bald head with a little stitched-together hole and a scar that looked like a big fish hook held together by about 40 staples.
+Once the head dressing and drain was removed shortly before leaving and a nurse helped wash my head, all that was left was a little stitched-up hole and a scar that looked like a big fish hook held together by about 40 staples.

 ## Back Home

 I depended on my wife for weeks after getting home to help wash my head with baby shampoo and dry it entirely.
 It's _really_ important that you make sure it's completely dry.
 I also wore a nurse bouffant cap every day and night for a couple weeks after getting home, just to be really sure that nothing got anywhere near that scar or the drain hole.
 I was extremely cautious to keep it from getting infected, to the point of paranoia.

 > Just be very careful the drain hole and scar don't touch anything, and don't touch it with your fingers.
-Don't scratch it; don't get it sunburnt; don't let your dog lick it; just keep it safe, clean and dry.
+Don't scratch it or touch it even when it's itchy; don't expose it to sun for long; just keep it safe, clean and dry.

 Strange things will happen.
-The side of your head with the scar on it will feel numb for a while; it was about six months for me.
+The side of your head with the scar will feel numb for a while; it was about six months for me before I could feel that side.
 You might feel and hear little crackles and pops inside your head while the bone seals itself back together.
 That side will also swell and bruise a few days after the surgery.

-I wouldn't recommend getting a haircut before at least a few months after you get home, especially if you're a guy who likes to get it cut close to your head.
-One comb swipe over the wrong area can rip a scab right off, and that's not fun.
-Believe me.
+I wouldn't recommend getting a haircut before at least a few months after you get home, especially if you're a person who likes to get it shaved close to your head.
+One comb swipe over the wrong area can rip a scab right off, which happened to me, but luckily it happened after the scar was already healed.
 I was lucky enough to have a barber who wore sanitary rubber gloves while touching my head.
 While probably not necessary, it gave me a little extra comfort.

-It took three weeks for me to feel well enough to go back to work.
+It took about three weeks for me to feel well enough to go back to work.
 I still wore a winter hat everyday so the scar and drain hole were protected.
 Identifying the names of objects and people still took a little longer than normal, but it slowly improved and recovered.

 > It'll definitely take time, maybe longer than you expect, to feel fully like yourself again.